julienetie/hyper-active/README.rst

 ```

 ```
-example/todomvc-vue is a fully working demo.
+example/todomvc-vue is a working demo.
 ```

 A Flexible Event Delegation Library